Startseite Focusbereiche

 OWN PROJECTS

-HOMEES – A SECOND HOME ON THE WEB
+MY HOOD – A SECOND HOME ON THE WEB

 In normal times, many children already experience little support at home in terms of movement, creativity and education.
 In times of crisis, such as in a pandemic, this problem is exacerbated because children and young people can no longer take advantage of external childcare services.